-- The Fund may be charged a management fee of up to two percent (2%) of the actual (as opposed to notional) net assets of the Fund managed by a third party sub-advisor or invested in a managed futures fund, payable to such third party sub-advisor or managed futures fund at such regular intervals, either in arrears or in advance, as the General Partner and such third party sub-advisor or managed futures fund may agree.
-Such management fee may be paid directly out of the assets of the Fund held with such third party sub-advisor or invested in a managed futures fund prior to being charged pro rata against each Limited Partner's capital account. - The Fund may also be charged an incentive fee of up to twenty percent (20%) of the new appreciation, including realized and unrealized gains and losses, attributable to the Fund's assets managed by a third party sub-advisor or invested in a managed futures fund on such schedule as the General Partner and such third party sub-advisor or managed futures fund may agree.
-New appreciation is the increase in the net asset value of the assets managed by such third party sub-advisor or invested in a managed futures fund since the last time an incentive fee was paid or, if no incentive fee has been paid, since the Fund's allocation of assets to such third party sub-advisor or managed futures fund; the initial net asset value of the Fund's assets managed by a third party sub-advisor or invested in a managed futures fund is equal to the total net assets allocated by the Fund to such third party sub-advisor or managed futures fund.
-Such incentive fee may be paid directly out of the assets of the Fund held with such third party subadvisor or invested in such managed futures fund prior to being charged pro rata against each Limited Partner's capital account.
+The Fund may be charged a management fee of up to two percent (2%) of the actual (as opposed to notional) net assets of the Fund managed by a third party sub-advisor or invested in a managed futures fund, payable to such third party sub-advisor or managed futures fund at such regular intervals, either in arrears or in advance, as the General Partner and such third party sub-advisor or managed futures fund may agree.
+Such management fee may be paid directly out of the assets of the Fund held with such third party sub-advisor or invested in a managed futures fund prior to being charged pro rata against each Limited Partner's capital account.

+The Fund may also be charged an incentive fee of up to twenty percent (20%) of the new appreciation, including realized and unrealized gains and losses, attributable to the Fund's assets managed by a third party sub-advisor or invested in a managed futures fund on such schedule as the General Partner and such third party sub-advisor or managed futures fund may agree.
+New appreciation is the increase in the net asset value of the assets managed by such third party sub-advisor or invested in a managed futures fund since the last time an incentive fee was paid or, if no incentive fee has been paid, since the Fund's allocation of assets to such third party sub-advisor or managed futures fund; the initial net asset value of the Fund's assets managed by a third party sub-advisor or invested in a managed futures fund.
+Such incentive fee may be paid directly out of the assets of the Fund beld with such third party sub-advisor or managed futures fund.
+Such incentive fee may be paid directly out of the assets of the Fund held with such third party sub-advisor or invested in a managed futures fund is equal to the total net asset fund prior to being charged pro rata against each Limited Partner's capital account.
 Additionally, as incentive fees paid to third party sub-advisors or managed futures funds do not take into account the overall net gains or losses of each Limited Partner's capital account across all of the Fund's investments, a Limited Partner's capital account may be assessed third party sub-advisor and managed futures fund incentive fees at a time when the overall net asset value of the Limited Partner's capital account has decreased (although the General Partner would not be entitled to an incentive allocation in such a situation).